• Skip to primary navigation

 • Tomato puree: Italians use what is called passata for the bolognese.
 Passata is basically tomato puree and is easily substituted.
 Whole tomatoes or crushed tomatoes are too liquid to use in this recipe so make sure to use puree.

 • Do not skimp on the amount of meat.
-The three meats used in this bolognese are important and what an authentic bolognese is all about, the meat.
-If you cannot find prosciutto you can use pancetta.
+The beef and pork combination used in this bolognese is important and what bolognese sauce is all about, the meat.

-I make another bolognese, my pork bolognese which uses cream in it to add more richness and because I only use one meat, pork.
+I make another bolognese, my pork bolognese which uses cream in it to add more richness because I only use one meat, pork.
 It breaks another rule of using spaghetti and not fresh pasta.
-The end result is still shear deliciousness and it is rich the way an Italian bolognese should be.

 • Pasta Genovese